joshalbrecht/joshalbrecht.github.com/about.md

 ### Skills

-- Programming (~16,000 hours combined of C++, Python, Java, Scala, Javascript, C, Lua, Perl, PHP, and more)
+- Programming (~16,000 hours combined of Python, C++, Java, Scala, Javascript, C, Lua, Perl, PHP, and more)
-- Business (started two companies, sold one)
+- Business (started four companies, sold one)
 - Software platform architecture (planned and built a 100K LOC system that modeled all of the world's financial information for Addepar)
-- Machine learning (published multiple papers using SVMs to optimize machine translation evaluation)
+- Machine learning (published multiple papers using ML to optimize machine translation evaluation)
 - Speed reading
 - Thinking (interested in cognitive biases, heuristics, rationality, etc)